24/7 Support Line - Call Now

 Residents who require such support can seek cheaper accommodation in halfway houses, which the government subsidizes.
 On the other hand, privately owned and operated facilities may charge more to cover operational costs and make a profit.

-Health insurance may also affect the expense of a halfway house stay.
+Health insurance also affects the expense of a halfway house stay.
 Some facilities allow residents to use health insurance to cover things such as therapy or counseling to help them save money.

 Finally, the duration of the stay might influence the overall cost.
 In some facilities, charges are determined by the duration of your stay, for example, weekly or monthly fees.